-Dental implants are the perfect solution for people who don’t have a tooth.
-Inserting a dental implant consists of mounting a titanium screw in the upper jawbone when the hole is in the upper part of the mouth, or in the lower jawbone when it is in the lower part.
-The size of the dental implant depends on the space left by the falling tooth.
+Many times we have wondered what is the average cost of dental implants, that these are the perfect solution for people who do not have teeth.
+The placement of a dental implant consists of mounting a titanium screw in the upper jaw when the hole is in the upper part of the mouth, or in the lower jaw when it is in the lower part.
+The size of the dental implant depends on the space left by the fall of the tooth.
 Once the screw is inserted, an artificial tooth is placed over it.

 When inserting a dental implant, the dentist should check the condition of the gums.
 When you are sure that there is sufficient bone mass to install the dental implant, the dentist will do so.
 To check if there is enough bone for the implant, your dentist will take an X-ray of your mouth.